malte70/geheim/README.md

 If you use "install" instead of "all" in the above command, the generated database will be copied to it's default location.

+You can specify an alternate location for the database using the environment variable $GEHEIM\_DATA.

 ## Usage

     # List the current nodes in the password file